-- Manage the flow of stormwater from the urban release area using both natural and artificial drainage networks to a formal point of discharge. - Integrate Water Sensitive Urban Design (WSUD) into roads, landscape, and open space only where practical to collect and treat runoff prior to discharge into receiving waters and Lake Illawarra. - Identify, manage and enhance the function of existing watercourses and natural trunk drainage paths where possible. - Make provision in the Neighbourhood Planning phase of the urban release area for adequate proportion of land that serves stormwater management functions. - Minimise the use of 'hard engineered' stormwater infrastructure.
-If this type of infrastructure is necessary, avoid locating 'hard engineering' stormwater infrastructure within existing vegetation or riparian corridors where possible. - Ensure stormwater systems are safely integrated with parks, conservation areas and riparian buffers in a visually appealing way to achieve quality environmental and social outcomes. - Promote the community acceptance of places which integrate stormwater systems with the environment.
+7.7 Principle 7 - Integrate Stormwater Management into the Natural and Urban Land Form in an Unobtrusive Way a) Manage the flow of stormwater from the urban release area using both natural and artificial drainage networks to a formal point of discharge.

+- b) Integrate Water Sensitive Urban Design (WSUD) into roads, landscape, and open space only where practical to collect and treat runoff prior to discharge into receiving waters and Lake Illawarra. - c) Identify, manage and enhance the function of existing watercourses and natural trunk drainage paths where possible. - d) Make provision in the Neighbourhood Planning phase of the urban release area for adequate proportion of land that serves stormwater management functions. - e) Minimise the use of 'hard engineered' stormwater infrastructure.
+If this type of infrastructure is necessary, avoid locating 'hard engineering' stormwater infrastructure within existing vegetation or riparian corridors where possible. - f) Ensure stormwater systems are safely integrated with parks, conservation areas and riparian buffers in a visually appealing way to achieve quality environmental and social outcomes. - g) Promote the community acceptance of places which integrate stormwater systems with the environment.